cypriani/keymini/firmware/README.md

 ```

 Then, put the board in DFU mode by:
- * making the bootloader combo as defined in the firmware,
+ * Putting the keyboard in DFU mode as defined in the firmware.
+By
+   default, it’s the leftmost key on the function layer.
+So, press
+   simultanely the 2 middle thumb keys, and then tap the leftmost
+   thumb key.
- * or (for the first time, or in case of buggy firmware) by shorting
+ * Or (for the first time, or in case of buggy firmware) by shorting
-   the BOOT1 2 pad under the board (with an aluminium foil for
+   the 2 pads under the board (with an aluminium foil for example,
-   example) and plug USB.
+   pressing hard) and plug USB while doing the connection.

 The upload should began as soon as the computer detect the board in
 DFU mode.